To establish a case of negligence under Nevada law, you must prove four things:

 - A grocery slip-and-fall victim could have avoided walking on the spill had she not been distracted by her phone.

-Nevada accident victims have two (2) years to file a negligence lawsuit after they discover their injuries.5 In many cases, a victim’s injuries are apparent right after the accident.
-But in some cases, injuries may take weeks or longer to manifest.
+You have two (2) years to file a negligence lawsuit after you discover your injuries.5 In many cases, injuries are apparent right after the accident.
+Though in some cases, injuries may take weeks or longer to manifest.

-In any case, accident victims are advised to see a doctor as soon as possible after the accident.
-Doctors can order scans and tests that may detect injuries the victims are still unaware of.
+In any case, you are advised to see a doctor as soon as possible after the accident.
+Doctors can order scans and tests that may detect injuries you are still unaware of.

 Call a Nevada personal injury attorney…

-If you have been injured in an accident, contact our Las Vegas personal injury attorneys for a FREE consultation.
+If you have been injured in an accident, contact our Las Vegas personal injury attorneys.
 We will fight for the maximum possible settlement.
 And you pay us nothing unless we win your case.

 - NRS 11.190.